sensu/sensu-docs/content/sensu-go/6.1/api/_index.md

 Code examples in the Sensu API docs use the environment variable `$SENSU_API_KEY` to represent a valid API key in API requests.

+{{% notice note %}}
+**NOTE**: The authentication information on this page is specific to the Sensu API.
+For information about using Sensu's built-in basic authentication or external authentication providers to authenticate to the Sensu web UI, API, or sensuctl, read the [Control Access](../../operations/control-access) documentation.
+{{% /notice %}}

 ### Authentication quickstart

 To set up a local API testing environment, save your Sensu credentials and token as environment variables: